Festival of Ideas

 Panel Host: Digital Futures Lab

-Speakers: Sasha John, Research Associate & Public Engagement Lead, Digital Futures Lab; Dr Baarish Aggarwal, Research Development & Grants Specialist, Tattle Civic Technologies
+Speakers: Sasha John, Research Associate & Public Engagement Lead, Digital Futures Lab; Dr Baarish Aggarwal, Research Development & Grants Specialist, Tattle Civic Technologies; Astha Khurana, Founding Product Designer, Adalat AI; Amrita Mahale, Director, Product & Innovation, ARMMAN; Tanisha Kedia, Product Manager, Quest Alliance and Jigar Doshi, Director of ML at ARTPARK

 Shaping AI in Africa: Power, Practice and Possibility